IBM-Cloud/terraform-provider-ibm/website/docs/d/dl_gateways.html.markdown

     - `id` - (String) The unique identifier for this AS Prepend.
     - `length` - (Integer) Number of times the ASN to appended to the AS Path.
     - `policy` - (String) Route type this AS Prepend applies to.
 Possible values are `import` and `export`.
-    - `prefix` - (String, Optional) Comma separated list of prefixes this AS Prepend applies to.
+    - `prefix` - (Deprecated, String) Comma separated list of prefixes this AS Prepend applies to.
 Maximum of 10 prefixes.
 If not specified, this AS Prepend applies to all prefixes.
+    - `specific_prefixes` - (Array of Strings) Array of prefixes this AS Prepend applies to.
     - `updated_at`- (String) The date and time AS Prepend was updated

   - `authentication_key` - (String) BGP MD5 authentication key.